The Majestic Monthly

 Get to Know Your Predators: The Great Horned Owl

-Owls are nocturnal raptors.
-They have been known to herd ducks and geese into aviary nets and then eat them through the netting.
+Owls are nocturnal raptors and notorious duck hunters.
+They have been known to frighten ducks into aviary netting and then eat them through the mesh.
 They will take flying ducks from their night roosts without leaving a trace of evidence behind.
-They are well known for removing and eating the head and neck of their prey.

 Protect your flock from owls by providing them a safe night time lock up.
 Barns or sheds are preferable to aviary areas.
 Guinea fowl will sound an alarm when any large bird flies overhead but if they are left loose during the night owls can easily pick them right out of their trees.
 Strobe lights have been used as a night deterrent against owls with varying success.